Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

    ```

    if we add the manual code in the `src/api` folder, it's kind of weird.

+- Questions related:
+  1. In the second proposal, if we export both sub classical clients to the top level, is it necessary to have `@azure/foo/clientA` and `@azure/foo/clientB` subpath exports?
+Can we just put the classical client file in the `src` folder then remove this two subpaths?

 ## Comparison of Our Proposals